martinky/qt-interactive-coding/README.md

 ## Summary

-This library provides the ability to compile and execute C++ code from within an application during runtime, defacto using C++ as a scripting language.
-This library is implemented using Qt and therefore makes most sense integrating into Qt projects.
+Simple, cross-platform library to automate the process of compilation and execution of C++ code from within an application during runtime.
+Allows to use C++ as a scripting language.
+This library is implemented using Qt and therefore is suitable for integrating with Qt projects.

 Possible uses: